 I am Sure I was not at Fault

-If you feel you were injured in a motorcycle accident due to other driver's actions, you should consult with an attorney, especially in cases where the police report initially has the motorcyclists as at fault.
+If you were injured in a motorcycle accident due to other driver's actions, you should consult with an attorney, especially in cases where the police report lists the motorcyclist as at fault.
 The police report may not have all the facts, and an experienced motorcycle accident attorney can investigate the crash further and help uncover the truth of what happened.

-While most police reports are accurate in detailing how an incident occurred, occasionally investigating officers make errors or simply do not have access to all of the relevant information.
-Missing information can happen when a motorcyclist is seriously injured and is being treated by paramedics, and the investigating officer may not be able to speak to the biker to get his side of how an incident occurred.
+While most police reports are accurate in detailing how an incident occurred, occasionally investigating officers make errors or simply do not have access to the relevant information.
+Missing information can happen when a motorcyclist is injured and is being treated by paramedics, and the investigating officer is not able to speak to the biker to get his side of how an incident occurred.

 Amending the Official Police Report